-(d) Tangible capital assets:
+(d) Capital assets:

-Purchased tangible capital assets are recorded at cost.
-Contributed tangible capital assets are recorded at fair value at the date of the contribution.
+Purchased capital assets are recorded at cost.
+Contributed capital assets are recorded at fair value at the date of the contribution.

-Tangible capital assets are amortized on a straight line basis using the following annual rates:
+Capital assets are amortized on a straight line basis using the following annual rates:

-Asset Rate Furniture and equipment Computer hardware and software 20% 30%
+Asset Rate Furniture and equipment Computer hardware and software Website 20% 30% 30%